-Appointed Member and Health and Safety Link Governor
+Appointed member, Estates Link Governor and Interim Health and Safety Link Governor

 Edward has over three decades’ experience in global financial markets.
 He spent 20 years in investment banking and over a decade more in fund management.
 Roles included Head of Japanese equities at Jefferies & Co, Global Head of Research at Commerzbank Securities, and Head of Listed Investment Companies at LGT Capital Partners.
 He became CEO of Arcus in 2019 and is Chair of Hub Residential Ltd and of Squarestone Operations.

-Edward is also Chair of the School's Estates Committee and a member of the Audit, Risk and Compliance, the Finance and General Purposes, the Governance and Nominations and the Investments Committees.
+Edward is also a member of the Finance and General Purposes, the Governance and Nominations and the Investments Committees.